cloudtrust/keycloak-bridge/README.md

 # Keycloak bridge [![Build Status][ci-img]][ci] [![Coverage Status][cov-img]][cov] [![GoDoc][godoc-img]][godoc] [![Go Report Card][report-img]][report] [![OpenTracing Badge][opentracing-img]][opentracing]

-The keycloak bridge has two purposes.
-All our interactions (administration) with keycloak pass through it, and keycloak sends all events (i.e. login, user creation,...) to the bridge, so that they can be processed, stored,...
+The keycloak bridge has one purpose, being a bridge for all the interactions with keycloak.

 The service includes logging, metrics, tracing, and error tracking.
 The logs are written to stdout.
 Metrics such as time tracking,... are collected and saved to an InfluxDB Time Series Database.
 Jaeger is used for distributed tracing and error tracking is managed with Sentry.

 ## Build

-The service uses [FlatBuffers](https://google.github.io/flatbuffers/) for data serialisation.
-Make sure you have FlatBuffers installed and up to date with ```flatc --version```.
-It was tested with "flatc version 1.8.0 (Nov 22 2017)".

 Build the service for the environment \<env>:

 ```bash